jona159/e2e_TestRepo/README.md

 The [OpenEO Backend-Validator](https://github.com/Open-EO/openeo-backend-validator) can be used to assess the __Open-EO conformity__ of our Backend by referring to a dynamically by the action created config.json.

+## JS- and R-Client tests
+In order to check, if the backend is able to communicate with JS- and R-environments, the [openEO JS-Client](https://openeo.org/documentation/1.0/javascript/) and the [openEO R-Client](https://openeo.org/documentation/1.0/r/) have been developed.
+These have been included into our test-environment.

 # Github Actions